tnichols217/notes/College/Additional Questions.md

 5. What brings you joy?* (50 words)

 > [!para]
 > Being able to serve and benefit other people brings me joy.
-For example, when I went on a mission trip to Perak to the natives to help teach them English and coding, it brought me joy because I felt like I made a difference and bettered other people.
+For example, when I went on a mission trip to Perak to the indigenous to help teach them English and coding, it brought me joy because I felt like I made a difference and bettered other people.

 6. What song represents the soundtrack of your life at this moment?* (50 words)